daniel-alves-fernandes/collect-to-frame/README.md

 # Collect to Frame
-Collect to Frame puts the information of the active collection onto a new Stata frame.
+Collect to Frame puts the information of the active collection onto a new Stata frame

 ## Example